Notes on the Geography of Uzbekistan: Soktare (Sadriddin Aini)

 Sadriddin Aini was one of the 20th century's best known writers in Tajik Persian.
 His autobiography has been partially published in English as The Sands of Oxus: Boyhood Reminiscences of Sadriddin Aini, translated by John R. Perry and Rachel Lehr (1998).
-In it, Aini describes the intense poverty in his childhood in the village of Soktare, northeast of Bukhara.
-He's writing of the 1880s, when landlords controlled the countryside.
+In it, Aini describes the intense poverty in the village of Soktare, northeast of Bukhara.
+That's where he grew up in the 1880s, when landlords controlled the countryside.
 How are things 120 years later?

 Along the way you can hardly miss the great minaret at Vabkent, built in 1198, some 70 years after the Kalon Minaret in Bukhara.
 The conception is the same, but the proportions have been refined, slimmed.